98kmc/network-caller/README.md

         }
     }
    ```
 Note: On this functions there is no difference between using the full URL or just the endpoint.
-If only the endpoint is provided, the `@NetworkingBaseUrl` is used to complete the URL.
+If only the endpoint is provided, the `@NetworkingBaseUrl` is used to complete the URL, you can make resquests to any url providing an URL type and using the request(url:) or safeRequest(url:) function instead.

 Now, you can use this DataSource class to fetch and create data: